 Want a way to make your hair smooth and silky?
-These tips will get you closer to achieving tangle-free hair.
+Use these tips to prevent tangled hair and all the hassle that goes with it.

 Why Is Your Hair Always Tangled?